ACTF News

 ACTF CEO Jenny Buckland said: “We ignore the digital platforms that children are gravitating towards at our peril, but success in these spaces requires a different mindset.
 What I love about this partnership with Screen Australia is that we’re encouraging the teams involved to experiment in a collaborative environment where we all learn and lift each other up.
 As well as supporting innovative new content from new and experienced players, I think the initiative will influence us and the way that we support content in the future, too.”

-The Kids IP Incubator project was announced at the Australian Children’s Content Summit being held in Coffs Harbour this week.
+The Kids IP Incubator project was announced at the Australian Children’s Content Summit in Coffs Harbour.
 Applications will open on Thursday 19 September.

 Screen Australia and ACTF will support up to eight teams with innovative ideas for new IP on digital platforms aimed at engaging children.
 This initiative will demystify technology, offering education and access to shape a different approach to content development.
 It will provide teams with the opportunity to learn, research, discuss and explore the IP and formats that work online in a collaborative environment.
 The initiative will include a bespoke program of webinars and masterclasses with key international content strategists, analysts and marketplace experts, collaborative workshops as well as individualised one-on-one mentorships.